Miguel Sanó: Los Angeles Angels

 On January 23, 2024, Sanó signed a minor league contract with the Los Angeles Angels.
 On March 26, it was announced that Sanó had made the Angels' Opening Day roster.
 In 28 games for the Angels, he batted .205/.295/.313 with two home runs and six RBI.
 On July 8, Sanó was designated for assignment by Los Angeles.
 He was released by the Angels organization on July 13.

+Chunichi Dragons

+On December 15, 2025, Sanó signed a one-year contract with the Chunichi Dragons of Nippon Professional Baseball.

 Personal life

 Sanó and his wife, Daniela, had a daughter named Angelica in 2014.
 She died of a heart defect one week after she was born.
-In 2016, they had a son named Dylan Miguel.
+In 2016, they had a son.

 On December 29, 2017, a Twin Cities photographer accused Sanó of sexually assaulting her in 2015 after an autograph session.
 Sanó denied the allegation.
 MLB investigated the claim and chose not to suspend him.

 On February 12, 2023, Sano's biological father, Ricardo Aponte, allegedly killed his own girlfriend, Yajaira Henderson, in San Pedro de Macorís, in an incident captured by a surveillance camera.